AutoDTCs – OBD-II Trouble Code LookupAutoDTCs – OBD-II Trouble Code Lookup

 Symptoms

-U0124 symptoms usually show up as stability system warnings and scan tool communication problems.
+U0124 symptoms usually show up as stability-control warnings and scan tool communication issues.

-• Scan tool: Lateral acceleration sensor module missing from the module list, not responding to a direct ping, or dropping offline during a network scan
+• Scan tool behavior: the lateral acceleration sensor module does not respond, disappears from the module list, or drops out intermittently during a network scan

-• Multiple U-codes: Other “lost communication” codes stored due to a shared network or power feed issue
+• Multiple U-codes: additional “lost communication” codes stored in ABS/BCM/PCM because one network issue affects several modules

 Common Causes

-• Loss of power feed to the lateral acceleration sensor module: A blown fuse, failed relay, or open power circuit shuts the module down so it stops sending network messages.
+• Loss of power feed to the lateral acceleration sensor module: A blown fuse, open feed, or failing relay removes operating voltage so the module drops off the network.

-• Lateral acceleration sensor module internal fault (less common): Internal power supply or processor faults can stop message output, but you must prove power/ground and bus integrity first.
+• Module internal reset or failure: Internal power supply faults can stop message transmission, but you must prove good power, ground, and bus integrity first.

 Diagnosis Steps